 Activities within this program area consist primarily in the placement and biweekly inspection of yellow-sticky panel traps.
 The County currently performs a base level of GWSS trapping utilizing existing staff, some of which is year-around at high-risk nursery/landscape facilities.
-The Agricultural Commissioner is dedicated to placing and inspecting GWSS traps, particularly in areas located in high risk locations.
-In FY20/21, Agricultural Commissioner staff placed and monitored 295 GWSS traps in urban, nursery, and other high-risk areas as part of a program paid for by pest district and county funds.
-An additional 1,735 traps were placed and monitored throughout Napa County vineyards.
-CDFA funded the vineyard trapping program in FY 20/21 and will continue the funding in FY21/22.
+The Agricultural Commissioner is dedicated to placing and inspecting GWSS traps, particularly in areas located in high-risk locations.
+In FY22/23, Agricultural Commissioner staff placed and monitored 513 GWSS traps in urban, nursery, and other high-risk areas as part of a program paid for by CDFA and county funds.
+An additional 1,036 traps were placed and monitored throughout Napa County vineyards.
+The vineyard trapping program was covered under the CDFA exotic pest detection contract in FY 22/23; however, that funding source was temporary and will revert to District funds in FY 23/24.

-Trapping will occur from May 1 through September 30, except for extended season trapping at high-risk nursery/landscape facilities.
+Trapping will occur from June to October, except for extended season trapping at high-risk nursery/landscape facilities.
 Other prioritized areas for trapping will be landscaped urban/residential settings and recently landscaped wineries and estates, with a concentration on recent plantings.